rahul-innopad/rahul-innopad/README.md

-# 👨‍💻 Full Stack Developer | 3+ Years of Experience
+# 👨‍💻 Rahul Yadav | Full Stack Developer

 Hi there!
-I'm a passionate Full Stack Developer with 3+ years of experience building modern, scalable web applications from frontend to backend.
-I specialize in end-to-end software development, cloud deployment, and efficient system architecture.
+I'm **Rahul Yadav**, a passionate Full Stack Developer with 3+ years of experience crafting robust, scalable, and modern web applications.
+I specialize in both frontend and backend development, cloud deployments, microservices, and more.

 ---